NoobTaco/MidnightTesting/.github/ai-instructions.md

 - Use pull requests for major changes or new documentation sections.
 - Keep this file updated as the project evolves.

+## Test Case Creation Guidelines
+- Assign a unique test case number (e.g., TC-001) to each new test case file.
+- Place all test case files in the `test-cases/` directory.
+- Link each test case from the main tracker checklist for easy navigation.
+- Use a clear, consistent template: include objective, prerequisites, steps, expected/actual results, status, notes, date, and tester.
+- Update the main tracker to reference or link the new test case.

+## Addon Compatibility Tracker Guidelines
+- When a new addon is to be tracked, add it to `addon-compatibility-tracker.md` in the appropriate section (or create a new section if needed).
+- Use the standard checklist format: `[ ] <Addon Name> - [ ] Works / [ ] Workaround / [ ] Will be later / [ ] Not working`.
+- Include space for status, notes, and last tested date for each addon.
+- If the addon is high priority, add it to the High Priority Addons list as well.
+- Keep the alphabetical and category order for easy navigation.

 ---

 *Last updated: October 3, 2025*